PiRAT4/delphinusdnsd/README.md

 ## Thanks

-* Peter J. Philipp for the patience
+* Peter J. Philipp for developing the software in the first place
 * gonzalo for helping with post-install instructions
-* Brian Robert Callahan for this awesome [guide](https://www.youtube.com/watch?v=z_TnemhzbXQ) on how port software for OpenBSD
+* Brian Robert Callahan for sharing this awesome [guide](https://www.youtube.com/watch?v=z_TnemhzbXQ) on how to port software for OpenBSD